CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-The description has good completeness with explicit 'Use when' clauses and decent trigger terms covering common git operations.
-However, the overly broad 'Use when making any code change' clause creates significant conflict risk with other skills, and the 'what' portion ('Structures git workflow practices') is somewhat vague about the concrete actions the skill performs.
+The description has good completeness with explicit 'Use when' clauses and decent trigger terms for git-related workflows.
+However, the overly broad trigger 'Use when making any code change' creates significant conflict risk with other skills, and the 'what' portion is somewhat vague—it could benefit from listing more concrete actions beyond just 'structures git workflow practices'.

 Suggestions